usnistgov/FIPS201/_Appendix/glossary.md

 services, as well as people and organizations for compliance with a FIPS.

 Credential
-: Evidence attesting to one’s right to credit or authority; in this Standard, it is the PIV Card and data elements associated with an individual that authoritatively binds an identity (and, optionally, additional attributes) to that individual.
+: Evidence attesting to one's right to credit or authority; in this Standard, it is the PIV Card and data elements associated with an individual that authoritatively binds an identity (and, optionally, additional attributes) to that individual.